kospiotr/kospiotr.github.io/wiki/api-management.md

 ## Contract first
 The plan is converted to a human and machine readable contract, such as a Swagger document, from which the code is built.
 * Pros
-* Cons
+* Cons:
 * When use:
   - When Developer Experience Matters
   - When Delivering Mission Critical APIs
   - When Ensuring Good Communication

 ## Code first
 Based on the business plan, API is directly coded, from which a human or machine readable document, such as a Swagger document can be generated
 * Pros:
   - Generated from existing classess
-* Cons
+* Cons:
 * When use:
   - When Delivery Speedy Matters
   - When Developing Internal APIs